patman77/SDCE_nanodegree_Term3_Project4_Capstone_System_Integration/README.md

 We learned that the entire system heavily depends on the available hardware.
 Especially, if the GPU is enabled, tensorflow can benefit from it, and the overall runtime improves heavily.

 <br>
 The rest of this document is the original README.md that we kept as a reference and a tutorial for playing the rosbag files.
-Actually, for testing with rosbag files, we created special launch file, so you need to launch bag.launch, instead of site.launch.
+Except 1 thing, for testing with rosbag files, we created special launch file, so you need to launch bag.launch, instead of site.launch.

 <br><br><br>